 A huge thing any new tool adoption strategy needs to consider is your budget.
-Can you realistically take this tool on for a long period of time?
+Can you really take this tool on for a long period of time?
 Once you start depending on a SaaS tool, your business operations change, so can your business afford it?

 Also, consider this alongside any freemium plan.
-It can be very easy to adopt a new tool on a freemium plan, find you can’t live without it, but not have the budget to jump to the paid plan (just yet).
+It can be very easy to adopt a new tool on a freemium plan, and find you can’t live without it, but do not have the budget to jump to the paid plan (just yet).
 Don’t start a freemium model if you can’t pay for the plan you’ll need in the future.